McGrath’s book is cited because he says:

 Latar has read into McGrath what he wants him to say.
-There is no unified “Tradition” of the Roman Catholic Church’s understanding of Justification that can be historically linked back to Paul via the Church Fathers.
+There is no unified “Tradition” of the Roman church’s understanding of justification that can be historically linked back to Paul via the Church Fathers.
 Nor does McGrath state this.
-What McGrath’s book does is record the church’s struggle to understand the biblical term “Justification.”
-McGrath never posits a unified Roman Catholic Church “tradition” that emerges from the Apostles.
+What McGrath’s book does is record the church’s struggle to understand the biblical term justification.
+McGrath never posits a unified Roman Church “tradition” that emerges from the Apostles.

 Sola Fide is based on grammatical and exegetical work on the Biblical text, not on the testimony of history.
 In speaking of the word iustificari, McGrath notes: "...[I]t would appear that the Greek verb has the primary sense of being considered or estimated as righteous, whereas the Latin verb denotes being righteous, the reason why one is considered righteous by others.
 Although the two are clearly related, they have quite distinct points of reference" [Ibid.
 15].

-Roman Catholics: be careful which books you cite to prove your case.
-Ask yourself, Why would Alister McGrath want to defend your church?
-McGrath is not a Catholic scholar, nor is he a liberal scholar.
+Defenders of Rome: be careful which books you cite to prove your case.
+Ask yourself: why would Alister McGrath want to defend your church?
+McGrath is not a Roman scholar, nor is he a liberal scholar.
 Read a text for what it says, not what you want it to say.

 So what of McGrath's "theological novum" statement?
 After he said this, McGrath goes on to say in in the very next paragraph: